WongKinYiu/yolov9/README.md

 ## Teaser

-We release parts of code of [YOLOR-Based Multi-Task Learning](https://arxiv.org/abs/2309.16921) in the repository.
+Parts of code of [YOLOR-Based Multi-Task Learning](https://arxiv.org/abs/2309.16921) are released in the repository.

 ## Acknowledgements